 Arctic Poppy Facts

 Papaver nudicaule is the botanical name for the Iceland poppy plant.
-The plants provide an alternative for beds and borders, containers, rocky areas and cottage gardens.
-The cheery blooms are up to 3 inches across and consistently produced during spring.
+The plants provide an alternative for beds and borders, containers, rocky areas, and cottage gardens.
+The cheery blooms are up to 3 inches (8 cm.) across and consistently produce during spring.
 These plants are propagated primarily through seed sown in spring or late summer.

-Complete disclosure of arctic poppy facts should mention the blooms’ short lived nature, but rest assured, a constant supply of the chubby hairy buds are produced during the entire season.
+Complete disclosure of arctic poppy facts should mention the blooms’ short-lived nature, but rest assured, a constant supply of the chubby hairy buds are produced during the entire season.
 Plants form from a basal rosette and develop wiry, furry stems with broad green buds.
-The fruit is bloated, oblong and 5/8 inch long filled with tiny black seeds.
+The fruit is bloated, oblong, and 5/8 inch (2 cm.) long filled with tiny black seeds.

 How to Grow Arctic Poppies